lodash/lodash/doc/README.md

 <a href="#_defaultsobject-sources">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/3.10.1/lodash.src.js#L9438 "View in source") [&#x24C9;][1] [&#x24C3;](https://www.npmjs.com/package/lodash.defaults "See the npm package")

 Assigns own enumerable properties of source object(s) to the destination object for all destination properties that resolve to `undefined`.
+Assigns from sources in left to right order.
 Once a property is set, additional values of the same property are ignored.
 <br>
 <br>
 **Note:** This method mutates `object`.